Halo structure of $^6$He from $\textit{ab initio}$ two-nucleon spatial correlations: Ab initio NCSM Calculation

 \section{\textit{Ab initio} NCSM Calculation}

 We obtain the matrix elements of operators $r^0$ and $r^2$ in the harmonic oscillator (HO) relative motion basis (Appendix~\ref{appendix_ho_matrix}), and transform them to two-body matrix elements in the single-particle basis by the Moshinsky transformation sketched in Appendix~\ref{appendix_moshinsky}.
 The resulting two-body matrix elements are then employed to calculate expectation values using many-body NCSM wavefunctions.
-We adopt the Daejeon16 two-nucleon (NN) interaction \cite{SHIROKOV201687} as well as Coulomb interaction in our \textit{ab initio} NCSM calculations using the MFDn code \cite{MARIS201097,mfdn2}.
-The Daejeon16 interaction is obtained by softening the chiral effective field theory ($\chi$EFT) based Idaho next-to-next-to-next-to-leading order (N3LO) NN interaction using the similarity renormalization group (SRG) method \cite{Wegner1994,GlazekWilson1994}.
+We adopt the Daejeon16 two-nucleon ($N\!N$) interaction \cite{SHIROKOV201687} as well as Coulomb interaction in our \textit{ab initio} NCSM calculations using the MFDn code \cite{MARIS201097,mfdn2,SHAO20181,fasano_2025_18013362}.
+The Daejeon16 interaction is obtained by softening the chiral effective field theory-based ($\chi$EFT-based) Idaho next-to-next-to-next-to-leading order (N3LO) $N\!N$ interaction using the similarity renormalization group (SRG) method \cite{Wegner1994,GlazekWilson1994}.
 Five significant figures are preserved throughout our calculation process.

 The calculated rms radii for $^4$He and $^6$He are presented in Sec.~\ref{sec_rms_radii}.
 They provide a handle for choosing the many-nucleon basis space cutoff $N_\text{max}$ and HO energy spacing $\hbar\Omega$ to minimize the basis truncation error of the expectation values for the $r^0$ and $r^2$ operators with limited computational resources.
 We then compare these rms radii with the experimental values to underpin the utility of the calculations and inform the uncertainties arising from our NCSM calculations.
-Later, we present in Sec.~\ref{chapter_r0} the results of the $r^0$ operator and analyze the results in detail with the help of the occupation distribution of single-particle states and two-body states which also result from our calculations.
-We show how the $r^0$ and $r^2$ operators provide insight to the halo structure of $^6$He in Sec.~\ref{chapter_r0} and Sec.~\ref{exp_ss_o}.
+Later, we present in Sec.~\ref{chapter_r0} the results of the $r^0$ operator and analyze the results in detail with the help of the occupation distribution of single-particle states and two-body states, which also result from our calculations.
+We show how the $r^0$ and $r^2$ operators provide insight into the halo structure of $^6$He in Sec.~\ref{chapter_r0} and Sec.~\ref{exp_ss_o}.